realworldocaml/book/book/gadts/README.md

 `None` case is never used.

-If we want to do better, and to have the return type vary based on the mode in which the function is being used, we're going to need a GADT, and that GADT is going to need two type parameters: one for the type of the list element, and one for the return type of the function.
+If we want to do better, and to have the return type vary based on the mode in which the function is being used, we're going to need a GADT.
+That GADT is going to need two type parameters: one for the type of the list element, and one for the return type of the function.
 Here's one way of doing that.

 ```ocaml env=main
 module If_not_found = struct